 Pros of U.S. Bank Loans

 - No prepayment or origination fees: You won’t incur any application or origination fees when applying for or receiving your personal loan through U.S. Bank.
-As of June 2020, there aren’t any penalties for prepaying your loan, either.
+There aren’t any penalties for paying off your loan early, either.
 You can pay any amount extra toward your balance at any time.

-- Generous AutoPay discount available: You may be able to save up to 2% on loans of $5,000 or more when you set up AutoPay through your U.S. Bank personal checking or savings account.
+- Generous AutoPay discount available: You may be able to save up to 0.5% on your loan when you set up autopay through your U.S. Bank or external personal checking or savings account.

 Cons of U.S. Bank Loans